index

 and the bosses themselves are definitely the stars of the show. besides their importance for the pacing, they're very distinct and just challenging enough, and really charming overall, even before the story drops. the bullet patterns don't really get any harder when going up in difficulty (overdrive makes enemies faster and tankier). you have to survive longer, sure, but the patterns stay the same. which is fine, i'm no difficulty hound, but it'd be pretty cool. well at least this way i could beat overdrive 5 and even get the true ending (complete the first four bosses flawlessly), all while being kinda bad at videogames. still missing the true hitless achievement but i don't mind.

-so uh yeah that's picayune dreams. when i get tired and overstimulated at like. the shopping mall or whatever you can bet your ass i'm thinking of booting this game up to listen to its fucking amazing ost and chill out killing weird 3d creatures for a half hour. also it's really fucking cheap. so give it a go!
+so uh yeah that's picayune dreams. when i get tired and overstimulated at like. the shopping mall or whatever you can bet your ass i'm thinking of booting this game up to listen to its fucking amazing ost and chill out killing weird 3d creatures for a half hour. also it's really fucking cheap, and this is coming from someone living in a country with weak ass currency. so give it a go!

 tips and strats